 Academic Research

-Dr Rachel Matthews is a Senior Lecturer at Manchester Fashion Institute in Manchester Metropolitan University.
+Dr Rachel Matthews is Programme Leader in fashion business at Manchester Fashion Institute in Manchester Metropolitan University.

 Rachel’s pedagogical approach is informed by her insights on change, promoting fashion education as a leverage point capable of opening new directions and possibilities.
 Through enacting pedagogies of kindness and critical optimism, she has developed courses and fostered faculties with a culture that supports students and staff to challenge the status quo in pursuit of a better future.
 She is a member of the Union of Concerned Fashion Researchers and a Senior Fellow: Higher Education Academy.